ocimakamboj/DnCNN/README.md

 ### Terminology

-DnCNN-S - network trained for specific noise level and grayscale images.
+DnCNN-S - network trained for specific noise level and grayscale images.\
-DnCNN-B - network trained for blind gaussian noise and grayscale images.
+DnCNN-B - network trained for blind gaussian noise and grayscale images.\
-CDnCNN-B - network trained for blind gaussian noise and coloured images.
+CDnCNN-B - network trained for blind gaussian noise and coloured images.\
-SSIMDnCNN-S and SSIMDnCNN-B - networks trained using (1-SSIM) as the loss function.
+SSIMDnCNN-S and SSIMDnCNN-B - networks trained using (1-SSIM) as the loss function.\
-L1DnCNN-S - network trained with L1-loss
+L1DnCNN-S - network trained with L1-loss\
 MixDnCNN-B - network trained with &alpha; L1 + (1-&alpha;)(1-SSIM) loss.
-Value of &alpha; was set to 0.8.
+Value of &alpha; was set to 0.8.\
-DnCNN-3 - network trained to gaussian denoising, superresolution and JPEG Deblocking, for grayscale images CDnCNN-3 - same as DnCNN-3, but for coloured images.
+DnCNN-3 - network trained to gaussian denoising, superresolution and JPEG Deblocking, for grayscale images.\
+CDnCNN-3 - same as DnCNN-3, but for coloured images.\
-CDnCNN-Deblur - network trained for deblurring task.
+CDnCNN-Deblur - network trained for deblurring task.\

 ## Visual Results - Image Denoising